 Wash and dry all produce.
 Bring a large pot of salted water to a boil.
-Quarter zucchini lengthwise, then cut crosswise into ¼-inch-thick triangles.
+Trim mushrooms, then cut into ¼-inch-thick slices.
 Halve and peel shallot, then thinly slice.
 Halve tomatoes lengthwise.
 Pick a few parsley leaves from stems for garnish, then finely chop the rest of the bunch.

 Once water is boiling, add ravioli to pot.
-Reduce heat to low.
 Cook until tender and floating to the top, about 4 minutes.
 Carefully scoop out and reserve ½ cup pasta cooking water, then drain.